crocs-muni/ECTester/docs/TESTS.md

 ## Composite
 Tests using curves that don't have a prime order/nearly prime order.
-These tests should generally fail, a success here implies the card **WILL** use a non-secure curve if such curve is set by the applet.
+These tests should generally fail, a success here implies the card will use a non-secure curve if such curve is set by the applet.
 Operations over such curves are susceptible to small-subgroup attacks.

 For example: